 Post Production Specialist

-Post-production specialists are responsible for completing post-production tasks, including editing, formatting and compressing video and verify that all content meets the project’s needs.
+Post-production specialists are responsible for completing post-production tasks, including editing, formatting and compressing video and verify that all content meets the project’s needs visit this website.
 Working in post-production is a highly important film production job, as you are in charge of tying everything together.

 Visual Arts Teacher